Skip to navigation Skip to content

 • All foreign pension claims and supporting documents must be scanned, and

-• The original foreign claim form and (copies of) supporting documents must be sent in paper form by internal mail to International Services (CIS).
+• The original foreign claim form, the original Hungarian workbook and copies of supporting documents must be sent in paper form to Centrelink International Services (CIS).
 See Processing a foreign pension claim

 All claims: